Kawaii-Squad/VRCST/README.md

 # VRC Scanner Tool v1.1.0 Release #
 ###############################

 We're excited to announce the release of VRC Scanner Tool!
 This tool allows you to create and manage a local database for VRChat content.
 It's perfect for VRChat enthusiasts and creators who want to organize their content.
+Please note that this tool is solely for educational purposes and we do not condone avatar or world theft.

 ## Installation Instructions ##